-Personal finance best practices say that before you even think about investing, there are two things you need to do first.
-First: pay off any high-interest debt (i.e. credit card debt-- this doesn’t include mortgages and bank loans).
+Personal finance best practices say that before you even think about investing, there are two things you need to do.
+First: pay off any high-interest debt (i.e. credit card debt – this doesn’t include mortgages and bank loans).
 Second: save for a rainy day.

-But, before we get into calculating how much you need for your emergency fund, how to save for it, and where to keep it, there’s one thing you need to remember: This money is meant to be used; it’s not off-limits.
-You’re giving yourself a gift to be able to face what life throws at you.
-So don’t feel bad about using it when you inevitably have to use it, or a portion of it.
+Before we get into calculating how much you need for your emergency fund, how to save for it, and where to keep it, there’s one thing you need to remember: This money is meant to be used; it’s not off-limits.
+You’re giving yourself a gift to face whatever life throws at you.
+So don’t feel bad when you inevitably have to use it, or a portion of it.

-Even if you were to lose your entire monthly income, your savings goals shouldn’t be compromised-- they’re there to make sure you reach your long-term life goals!
+Even if you were to lose your entire monthly income, your savings goals shouldn’t be compromised – they’re there to make sure you reach your long-term life goals!
 Don’t let an emergency get in the way of that.
-But maybe hold off on that extra kopi or designer bag.

 Now you know the amount of your monthly expenses.
 Multiply that by 6 months.
 That’s your emergency fund target amount.